-Services Available: All work is performed by Barbering students.
+Services Available: All work is performed by Barbering students and available to the public.
 To discuss cost and details, please call the program instructor Clearwater campus - (727) 538-7167, extension 2107 or 2018

 Cabinetmaking

 Mission: The mission of this program is to prepare students for employment or advanced training in finish carpentry and the cabinetmaking industry.